 As a backpacker in Southeast Asia, crossing borders becomes a regular undertaking!
 Each country has a different rule of entry and some countries will require you to apply for a visa before you travel.
-Visa requirements change very often, more than ever since the arrival of Covid-19.
-This makes it difficult for travellers in Southeast Asia to plan things like budget and duration of travel.
+Visa requirements change often which makes it difficult for travellers in Southeast Asia to plan things like budget and duration of travel.
 We’ve done our very best to compile the latest visa information in Southeast Asia to make it easier for you to plan your trip.

 This guide contains a short overview of the current rules and entry requirements for each country in Southeast Asia.
 After each of these overviews, there is a link to a more detailed guide to the rules for that specific country.
 Follow the links and read the in-depth guide for any country you plan to visit.